 DC Level 3 EV chargers can charge 80% of an EV’s battery in 10 to 30 minutes.
 This is of course the fastest charging option available on the market today.
 A DC fast charger requires 480-volts or more.
 DC fast chargers are not compatible with all EVs.

 A DC fast Level 3 EV charger requires significant expensive electrical infrastructure upgrades and cannot be installed at a home.
-A normal house would not be able to receive the utility connections or have the electrical capacity to support the transformers needed for a DC fast charging station.
+A normal house would not be able to receive the utility connections or have the electrical capacity to support the transformers needed for a Level 3 charging station at home.

 DC fast chargers are built for commercial applications.
 A homeowner does not need that fast of a charge since most home charging is done overnight.